 Children who grow up in such families tend to grow up into distrustful adults who see others as being essentially unreliable.

-2) A family in which violence and volatility predominates.
-Children from such families are at risk of becoming violent and volatile themselves, not least as a result of learned behavior.
+2) A family in which violence and volatility predominate.
+Children from such families are at risk of becoming violent and volatile themselves, not least as a result of learned behaviour.

-3) A family in which the child is forcibly removed from the parents’ care (e.g. due to bring taken into care or being sentenced to a period of juvenile detention).
+3) A family in which the child is forcibly removed from the parents’ care (e.g. due to being taken into care or being sentenced to a period of juvenile detention).

 4) A family in which the child is used as a ‘pawn’ (e.g. divorcing parents each trying to turn the child against the other parent).
 This may include speaking ill of the other parent, limiting the child’s contact with the other parent, preventing the child from seeing the other parent at all or coercing them into rejecting a parent when this is not in the child’s interest.